 - Exposed junctions between the waterproof membrane system on a wall and the rim of fixtures such as cabinets, tubs, or wash hand basins or the edges of cabinets, shall be made watertight by sealant.
 However, sealant is not required along the bottom edge of wall-mounted fixtures which do not extend down to the floor (in all cases the membrane must nevertheless extend up the wall behind fixtures adjacent to walls).
-Sealing for the junction between a wall and a bath with surround is shown in Figs 33 and 34 (p58). - For shower trays or baths where the rim meets a wall protected by a waterproof membrane system, secondary linings, eg an acrylic liner, self-finished sheet linings, or sheet linings with secondary wet area membrane and any over-surface finish such as tiles, must be provided, and must lap over the rim to allow water to drain into the shower tray or bath, as shown in Figs 31 and 32 (p57). - Other than at shower trays and baths, the junctions between the waterproof membrane system and the base of fixtures which meet the floor, eg cabinets and vanities, must be sealed, as shown in Figs 15, 16 (p49) or 17 (p50).
+Sealing for the junction between a wall and a bath with surround is shown in Figures 31 and 32 (p54). - For shower trays or baths where the rim meets a wall protected by a waterproof membrane system, secondary linings, eg an acrylic liner, self-finished sheet linings, or sheet linings with secondary wet area membrane and any over-surface finish such as tiles, must be provided, and must lap over the rim to allow water to drain into the shower tray or bath as shown in Figures 31 and 32 (p54) - Other than at shower trays and baths, the junctions between the waterproof membrane system and the base of fixtures which meet the floor, eg cabinets and vanities, must be sealed, as shown in Figures 15 (p45), 16 (p46) or 17 (p46)